gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 Additionally we have also stored the data to a file in json format.

-## Let’s use some SQL to work with the data
+## Use SparkSQL to work with the data

 First let's read the data from the parquet refined structure just created before.